dericson87/Mongo-News-Scraper/README.md

 https://mongo-scrapey-dson.herokuapp.com/

-This is a full stack application that scrapes articles from The Onion, allowing users to save articles and make notes.
+This is a full stack application that scrapes articles from The Onion, allowing users to save articles they like and make notes which other users can view.

 ### Demo
 * Heroku: [The Onion Fake News Scraper](https://mongo-scrapey-dson.herokuapp.com/)